DaveStrickland/AstroPhotography/README.md

 # AstroPhotography

-The aim of the AstroPhotography python package is to provides python classes and command line applications for amateur astronomy, specifically:
+The aim of the AstroPhotography python package is to provide Python classes and command line applications for amateur astronomy, specifically:

-- reduction and combination of multiple FITS images, including calibration, artifact removal, star detection, and astrometry.
+- Reduction and combination of multiple FITS images, including calibration, artifact removal, star detection, and astrometry.
-- quick inspection and conversion of RAW digital camera format to common graphical image formats (e.g. PNG) and astronomical FITS format.
+- Quick inspection and conversion of RAW digital camera formats to common graphical image formats (e.g., PNG) and astronomical FITS format.

-FITS images can then be viewed with the powerful features SAO `ds9` provides, and/or within python using `astropy`.
+FITS images can then be viewed with the powerful features SAO `ds9` provides, and/or within Python using `astropy`.

 *Current status:* This is still very much a work in progress.
-RAW to image/FITS conversion is partially implemented, but development stalled when I became dissatified with the clunky nature of the unit tests.
+RAW to image/FITS conversion is partially implemented, but development stalled when I became dissatisfied with the clunky nature of the unit tests.
 I've been putting more effort into the FITS data reduction side of the project, but still have a long way to go.